28 Aug 18. Prof Carmel Moran

 Transcript – Prof Carmel Moran, 2018

 One particular research project I am working on is the development and use of contrast microbubbles for diagnostic and therapy applications.
-By attaching targeting legions onto the surface of these contrast microbubbles, we can encourage them to attach to specific biological markers expressed on vessel walls.
-Additionally, if these microbubbles are insinuated at sufficiently high acoustic pressures, they can be forced to collapse generating very high sheer stresses and micro jets.
+By attaching targeting ligands onto the surface of these contrast microbubbles, we can encourage them to attach to specific biological markers expressed on vessel walls.
+Additionally, if these microbubbles are insonated at sufficiently high acoustic pressures, they can be forced to collapse generating very high sheer stresses and micro jets.
 This phenomena is very localised, and my group and others have shown this technique can be used effectively to break down the blood brain barrier, a barrier which protects the healthy brain, but also prohibits the vast majority of drugs that are used to treat tumours and brain disorders.